yenyih/meekolony-metrics/README.md

 ## Running the frontend

+Define environment variables.
+Create a `.env` file in the backend directory.
+To view the available environment variables, please refer `.env.example` file.

 ```
 npm run dev
 ```

-> * Note: Frontend default port is running on 8080, it can be change under package.json.
+> * Note: Frontend default port is running on 8080, it can be change with environment variable.

 ## Built With